cyber4paleo/cyber4paleo.github.io/_projects/team_tardis.md

 several group.
 Simon Cox has noted that if we can get interest in these he would spend some time to update the latest ICS timescales and also OWL time [http://def.seegrid.csiro.au/isotc211/iso19108/2002/temporal]

+# Questions

+  * How to "age" the CSDCO data,  Neotoma age models, Geo Deep Dive possible